AbinayaThulsi/MSR-Assignemnt-3/README.md

 The [Code](https://github.com/irving-muller/soft_alignment_model_bug_deduplication) & [Dataset](https://zenodo.org/record/3922012#.YBUloehKhnI) of the paper can be found here.

-And the reproduction [Code & Data](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication) can be found here
+And the reproduction [Code & Data](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication) can be found here.

 # Threat